wbdean/Beantown/README.md

 ### Motivation

 I really enjoy to travel.
 I am approaching visiting 49 states in the United States and have been to many major cities in the US and in Europe.
-I aspire to visit  I wonder how I can use the cities I know and love in order to find where to travel next and where to go when visiting a new city.
+I aspire to visit all places around the world but I wonder how I can use the cities I know and love in order to find where to travel next and where to go when visiting a new city.

 ### Goal